christopher-l-ahmed/population-burden-gap/README.md

 ## 🚀 How to Get Started

-1. Read ___ (paper forthcoming) to understand PBG, ΔPBG, and how to interept them using the Fairness of Distribution (FoD) framework
+1. Read the forthcoming paper to understand PBG, ΔPBG, and how to interpret them using the Fairness of Distribution (FoD) framework.
-2. Open `analysis/01_baseline.qmd`
+2. Open `analysis/01_baseline.qmd`.
-3. Run the document from top to bottom
+3. Run the document from top to bottom.
-4. Move on to the sensitivity files if you want to explore how robust the metrics are
+4. Move on to the sensitivity files if you want to explore how robust the metrics are.